 - Encourage your international customers to order even earlier this year.
-Throughout 2021, international shipping has experienced issues such as faulty tracking links, customs delays, and lost packages.
-Borders are also still closed due to COVID-19, which causes cross-border delays.
+Throughout 2023, international shipping has experienced issues such as faulty tracking links, customs delays, cross-border delays, and lost packages.

-Gooten must have an idea of what products are likely to have issues vs. perform well.
-What are insights can you give us?
+Gooten must know what products are likely to have issues vs. perform well.
+What insights can you give us?

 - We are concerned about delays in apparel, cut & sew baby products, and various accessory products.
-Apparel stock shortages have been rampant this year, so we’ve put in place a substitution policy to keep orders flowing.
-We’re relatively confident in producing paper and print products and wall arts with an automated production process.
+This year, apparel stock shortages have been rampant, so we’ve instituted a substitution policy to keep orders flowing.
+We’re relatively confident in producing paper and print products and wall art with an automated production process.

-- All baby products (beanies, bibs, burp cloths, car seat covers, changing pad covers, crib sheets, infant sherpa blankets, swaddles, etc.)
+- All baby products (beanies, bibs, burp cloths, car seat covers, changing pad covers, crib sheets, infant Sherpa blankets, etc.)

 - Porcelain ornaments

-- Accessory items (compact mirrors, cosmetic bags, cutting boards, desk mats, mousepads, pet placemats, yard flags, etc.)
+- Accessory items (cosmetic bags, cutting boards, desk mats, mousepads, pet placemats, yard flags, etc.)

 - No, the dates shown are when your order must be in the “In Production” status in Gooten.
 If your orders are in Gooten but not moved to the “In Production” status, it does not count as being submitted within the order submission window.